Renovation

 History of the building

 1 October 1874 marks an important day for the Appenzell region: the first hospital of both Appenzell is opened in Heiden.
 In 1892, Henry Dunant moves into a room on the 2nd floor of the classicist building as a pensioner.
 Around a hundred years later, in 1998, the first Henry-Dunant-Museum is opened on the ground floor of the former district hospital.
 In 2020, a repositioning process is initiated.
 With a careful conversion of the listed building, the reorganisation of the rooms and a new core exhibition, the museum takes a step into the 21st century.
-The reopening is planned for autumn 2023.
+The reopening was celebrated on 10 August 2024.

 05_1_bild-4_molekul_1